 The MIIB demonstrated that IL-12 activates STAT4, a key factor that initiates the development of Th1 cells that produce the signature cytokine interferon-γ (IFN-γ).
 The branch has continued its interest in dissecting the function of STAT4 over the last 16 years since this initial discovery.
 Most recently, we have used second-generation, deep sequencing technology to define the genome-wide targets of STAT4 and relate this knowledge to the roles of STAT4 in regulating gene expression and changes in the epigenome of differentiating CD4+ T cells.
 Capitalizing on the opportunities provided by deep sequencing technology and computational biology tools, defining the genome-wide functions of STAT4 and other STATs is a focal point of research in the lab.

-Th17 cell differentiation signal through STAT3 and the MIIB showed that Th17 cell differentiation is dependent upon this transcription factor.
-Importantly, the disorder Job's or HyperIgE syndrome is due to mutations of Stat3.
-MIIB, in collaboration with other NIH scientists, showed that a major defect in this disorder is impairment of Th17 cell generation.
-MIIB has used Chip-seq methodology to identify STAT3 target genes in developing Th17 cells and dissecting the functions of STAT3 in this interesting subset of cells is an ongoing interest of the lab.
+Th17 cell differentiation is dependent upon this transcription factor.
+Importantly, the Job's syndrome or Hyper IgE syndrome (HIES) disorder is due to mutations of STAT3.
+The MIIB, in collaboration with other NIH scientists, showed that a major defect in this disorder is impairment of Th17 cell generation.
+We used Chip-seq methodology to identify STAT3 target genes in developing Th17 cells.
+Dissecting the functions of STAT3 in this intriguing subset of cells is an ongoing interest of the lab.